 Multi-tasking is basically a myth, because the human brain is really only good at focusing on a single task at a single time.
 When you attempt to multi-task, you won’t do any of the tasks you’re trying to address very well, and that means you’re much better off to focus on a single task and accomplish it quickly, so that all your attention is devoted to one thing.

-When you’re trying to accomplish several things at once, you’ll end up leaving jobs incomplete, or you’ll make mistakes that downgrade the quality of your work.
+When you’re trying to accomplish several things at once, you’ll end up leaving jobs incomplete, your mental health will suffer because you’re too busy working to take a break, and you’ll make mistakes that downgrade the quality of your work.
+Take on one task at a time, and save another for the next day, or next week.

 Choose a good website host

-You might wonder why choosing a good website host should be considered a productivity tip for entrepreneurs, but when you don’t have a really good host for your website, you’ll quickly find out how time can be lost, inefficiency can creep in to your daily routine, and your site visitors can form negative impressions about your business or your brand name.
+You might wonder why choosing a good website host should be considered a productivity tip for entrepreneurs, but when you don’t have a really good host for your website, you’ll quickly find out how time can be lost in a workday.
+Whether you’re a small business owner or CEO of an enterprise, your website is constantly being measured against all your competitors.
+Site visitors can form negative impressions about your entire business based on the amount of time it takes a page to load.

 For instance, just a few hours of downtime might send site visitors scurrying to a competitor, never to return to your website.
 That makes using the web hosting comparison tool when choosing a web host is one of the more productive things you can do for yourself and for your business.

-Obviously this is one of those things that’s easier said than done, and you can’t control distractions like incoming phone calls or emergencies which occur around the workplace.
-However, to a very large extent, you can control the ordinary day-to-day distractions which eat away your hours of productivity and shorten your available time for accomplishing important tasks.
+Obviously this is one of those things that’s easier said than done, and you can’t control distractions like a million incoming phone calls or emergencies which occur around the workplace.
+However, to a very large extent, you can control the ordinary day-to-day distractions which eat away your hours of productivity and shorten your available time for accomplishing important tasks, impacting your business’s profitability.
 It may require a bit of self-discipline, but you have to learn to eliminate unnecessary cellphone activities, social media chatting or other involvement, or even mindlessly doodling on your desktop computer.

 This means you should make yourself accountable, and not just those people who work for you.
 You can do this by establishing goals from your weekly agenda, and developing a plan for how you’re going to accomplish them.
 Then the important part comes in where you share this plan for accomplishment with a co-worker or a peer.